benslack19/benslack19.github.io/_posts/2024-04-12-party-planning.md

 ![png](/assets/2024-04-12-party-planning_files/2024-04-12-party-planning_4_0.png)

+As you can see, it's straighforward to get a distribution for each group.
+But how do we get a distribution for the *total* number of people attending?

 # Deriving the algorithm for the distribution of summed discrete random variables
-As you can see, it's fairly straighforward to get a distribution for the individual groups for attendance.
-But how do we get a distribution for the *total* number of people attending?

-We can look at the Butler and Stephens paper and see that they approached this with an algorithm for the exact distribution while also examining approximations.
-For our purposes, we'll focus on the exact distribution, especially since there was this line from their paper "With modern computing facilities, it is possible to calculate the exact distribution of S." Remember this was written in 1993 when computers looked like [this](https://giphy.com/gifs/90s-computer-dV3GXudtLAbTi).
-Nevertheless, when you see the calculations carried out, you can appreciate why a statement was warranted and why they explored approximations, especially as the number of samples (possible attendees in this case) scales.
+We can look at the Butler and Stephens paper and see that they with both exact and approximate solutions.
+For our purposes, we'll focus on the exact distribution, especially since there was this line from their paper: "With modern computing facilities, it is possible to calculate the exact distribution of S." Remember this was written in 1993 when computers looked like [this](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExN2I0bmVnMmx3NDljdmp0eXZucnEzeTJzcHpzZmhkbW85eTY5dGw1dSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/dV3GXudtLAbTi/giphy.gif).
+Nevertheless, when you see the calculations carried out, you can appreciate why a statement was warranted and why they explored approximations, especially as the number of samples (possible attendees in this case) might scale.

 The heart of the algorithm is the following equation.

 $$ P(Y + Z=j) = \sum_{i=0}^{j} P(Y=i) P(Z = j-i) $$

-$Y$ and $Z$ are two discrete random variables (e.g. integers) which makes sense since we don't want a fraction of a person attending (maybe if it was Halloween?).
-(While they described $Y$ and $Z$ as variables with a binomial distribution, we can see later why this isn't strictly necessary.)
-They talk about focusing on only two groups at a time, then once that has been calculated, adding in an additional group recursively until all have been accounted for.
+$Y$ and $Z$ are two discrete random variables (e.g. integers) which makes sense since we don't want a fraction of a person attending (unless it was Halloween).
+While they described $Y$ and $Z$ as variables with a binomial distribution, we can see later why this is not strictly necessary.
+Additionally, the equation only has $Y$ and $Z$ since they start with only two groups.
+Once that has been calculated the new distribution is the "new" $Y$ and the next group would be the "new" $Z$.
+This continues recursively until all groups have been accounted for.

-We can reason through the above formula with our putative invites.
-We'll go back to the dataframe that produced the above figure where each row contains a group, the number of people (n), and the probability of attendance (p) but limit it to the first two rows where the `Grandparents` group is the $Y$ variable and the `Neighbors` group is the $Z$ variable.
+We can derive the above formula with our putative invite example.
+We'll go back to our dataframe where each row contains a group, the number of people ($n$), and the probability of attendance ($p$) but limit it to the first two rows where `Grandparents` is the $Y$ variable and `Neighbors` is the $Z$ variable.

 ```python